 Overcome Pain with Gentle Yoga Videos Available!

-Resources created by Neil Pearson & Shelly Prosko, Physical Therapists & Yoga Therapists
+Resources created by Neil Pearson & Shelly Prosko, Physical Therapists and Yoga Therapists

 It is known that pain is a complex biopsychosocial phenomenon that consists of many factors that influence the ability to move with ease, including capability of the physical body, breath pattern, psychological and emotional factors, and spiritual or social interactions.
 In the treatment of chronic or persistent pain, we know that the best long-term improvements occur when people can recover movement and participate in more activities of their daily lives.